-Food, drugs, alcohol, violence or constant outer stimulation (like watching TV for hours every day), become your escape, your means to avoid your internal world and yourself.
-This often leads to more resistance, self-hatred and the feeling of »deadness« inside, which can then further manifest as a physical problems (i.e. a disease) or as an unfavorable external event that you would usually perceive as negative.
+Food, drugs, alcohol, violence or constant outer stimulation (like watching TV for hours every day), become your escape, your means to avoiding your internal world and yourself.
+This often leads to more resistance, self-hatred and the feeling of »deadness« inside, which can then further manifest as physical problems (i.e. a disease) or as an unfavorable external event that you would usually perceive as negative.

 Life presents us with many challenges, both internal and external.
 From financial issues, relationship problems and ill health, external events may not always go our way.
 The same is true for the internal – emotions and thoughts can plague us and wreak havoc in our minds.

 Because of this, our inner peace is often disturbed, but few people realise that the internal or external conditions of our experience are not the cause of our distress.

 No matter what happens in the outside world or in your internal experience, your inner peace, joy and happiness can remain, unperturbed.

 By allowing and accepting your outer circumstances as they are (which does not mean not-changing or improving them if that is appropriate, it simply implies an internal acceptance of your life situation) and by doing the same with your inner world (allowing your thoughts, emotions, sensations…to pass through you, as you offer no resistance to them and let go of any identification with them), you will find that there is something deeper, something vaster, something much more important than the relative experience of the changing phenomenal world – with a continuous practice of accepting and embracing life, you will find a deep sense of peace, tranquility and joy of being that comes from beyond the mind and is completely unaffected and undisturbed by anything you may experience both in an inner and outer form.